grafana/grafana/docs/sources/plugins/catalog.md

 1. Navigate to the **Library** tab.
 1. Click on the plugin logo.
 1. Click the **Uninstall** button.
-1. Wait for a notification confirming the uninstallation was successful.
+A confirmation message opens notifying that the installation was successful.

 ![Plugin catalog uninstall](/img/docs/plugins/plugins-catalog-uninstall-8-0.png)